Seasons

 Set in the beautiful landscapes of Italy, A Room With A View follows the story of Lucy Honeychurch, a young woman who is struggling to find her place in the world.
 She is torn between the expectations of her traditional upbringing and the freedom of the modern world around her.

 After a chance encounter with the unconventional George Emerson and his father, Lucy is torn between the two worlds.
 With the help of the charming and romantic Cecil Vyse, she must decide which world she belongs in.
-In this audio podcast version of the classic novel, listeners will be taken on a journey through the beautiful settings and picturesque landscapes of Italy, and will follow Lucy’s story as she discovers what truly matters.
+In this audio podcast version of the classic novel, listeners will be taken on a journey through the beautiful settings and picturesque landscapes of Italy, and will follow Lucy’s story of self discovery.

 06